jasoncookdesign/jasoncookdesign.github.io/README.md

-# jasoncookdesign.github.io
-Jason Cook Design
+# Jason Cook Design

-This is a single-user staging source for the [Jason Cook Design website](https://www.jasoncookdesign.com).
-You probably got here by accident.
+This is the staging platform to migrate the [Jason Cook Design homepage](https://www.jasoncookdesign.com) to Github Pages.